thixotropist/ghidra_decompiler_plugins/content/en/docs/Plugin_development_example.md

       constructed after plugin loading from the SLEIGH definitions provided.
 The decompiler console program retrieves this information from a Ghidra distribution's Processor/* directories.
       The Ghidra decompiler process retrieves this information from the Ghidra GUI's Java implementation.
-* `vectorcopy.{hh,cc}` provides the Rules for transforming vector instruction sequences into calls to `builtin_memcpy` calls.
+* `vectorcopy.{hh,cc}` provides the Rules for transforming non-loop vector instruction sequences into calls to `builtin_memcpy` calls.
 Provided capabilities include
     * `displayPcodeOp`, `displayVarnode`, and `displayVectorSequence` for diagnostics and survey work.
       These are not used in deployed systems.